-Implementation of a central authorization management tool with automated processes for granting and revoking authorizations, SoD management and recertification
+Implementation of a central authorization management tool with automatic Processes for granting and withdrawing authorizations, SoD management and recertification

-Define a lifecycle for IDV with processes for identification, protection needs assessment, development and replacement.
+Definition of a life cycle for IDV with processes for identification, determination of protection requirements, development and replacement.
 Introduction of an IDV management system to ensure the completeness of the IDV inventory

-The information network is an essential building block in information security management.
-The various IT assets and their interfaces and dependencies are documented here in order to be able to determine the protection requirements of the IT assets.
-In addition to the classical consideration of the processed information objects for the protection goals confidentiality, integrity and authenticity and the supported processes for determining the availability requirements, accumulation risks and technical dependencies should also be taken into account when determining the protection requirements.
+The information network is an essential building block in information security management, so the various IT assets and their interfaces and dependencies are documented here in order to determine the protection requirements of the IT assets.
+In addition to the classic consideration of the processed information objects for the protection objectives of confidentiality, integrity and authenticity and the supported processes for determining the availability requirements, cumulative risks and technical dependencies should also be taken into account when determining the protection requirements.

 Depending on the protection requirements of the IT assets, target measures of different strengths should be defined on a risk basis and ideally described in a comprehensive catalogue of target measures.